Shivering

 Shivering (also called shuddering) is a bodily function in response to cold and extreme fear in warm-blooded animals.
 When the core body temperature drops, the shivering reflex is triggered to maintain homeostasis.
 Skeletal muscles begin to shake in small movements, creating warmth by expending energy.
 Shivering can also be a response to fever, as a person may feel cold.
 During fever, the hypothalamic set point for temperature is raised.
-The increased set point causes the body temperature to rise (pyrexia), but also makes the patient feel cold until the new set point is reached.
-Severe chills with violent shivering are called rigors.
-Rigors occur because the patient's body is shivering in a physiological attempt to increase body temperature to the new set point.
+The increased set point causes the body temperature to rise (pyrexia), but also makes a person feel cold until the new set point is reached.

 Biological basis

 Located in the posterior hypothalamus near the wall of the third ventricle is an area called the primary motor center for shivering.
-This area is normally inhibited by signals from the heat center in the anterior hypothalamic-preoptic area but is excited by cold signals from the skin and spinal cord.
-Therefore, this center becomes activated when the body temperature falls even a fraction of a degree below a critical temperature level.
+This area is normally inhibited by signals from the heat center in the anterior hypothalamic-preoptic area but is excited by cold signals from the skin and spinal cord and becomes activated when the body temperature falls even a fraction of a degree below a critical temperature level.
+The center then causes rapid contractions of skeletal muscles, producing heat as a byproduct.

-Increased muscular activity results in the generation of heat as a byproduct.
-Most often, when the purpose of the muscle activity is to produce motion, the heat is wasted energy.
-In shivering, the heat is the main intended product and is utilized for warmth.

 Newborn babies, infants, and young children experience a greater (net) heat loss than adults because of greater surface-area-to-volume ratio.
 As they cannot shiver to maintain body heat, they rely on non-shivering thermogenesis.
 Children have an increased amount of brown adipose tissue (increased vascular supply, and high mitochondrial density), and, when cold-stressed, will have greater oxygen consumption and will release norepinephrine.
 Norepinephrine will react with lipases in brown fat to break down fat into triglycerides.
 Triglycerides are then metabolized to glycerol and non-esterified fatty acids.
 These are then further degraded in the needed heat-generating process to form CO2 and water.
 Chemically, in mitochondria, the proton gradient producing the proton electromotive force that is ordinarily used to synthesize ATP is instead bypassed to produce heat directly.

 Shivering can also appear after surgery.
 This is known as postanesthetic shivering.

-In humans, shivering can also be caused by mere cognition.
+In humans, shivering can also be caused by cognition.
 This is known as psychogenic shivering.